phuvf/oscpoint/FEEDBACKS.md

 Current slide notes in UTF-8 encoding.
 This is sent as raw bytes and will need decoding by your OSC client.

 > [!NOTE]
-> Use ASCII encoded notes for  quick, easy reading.
+> ASCII encoded notes for  quick, easy reading.
 > Use UTF-8 encoded notes for full international character support, but you'll have to do the decoding yourself - or use the Companion Module, which does this for you.
 > To avoid busting UDP packet size limits, notes longer than 32,000 characters this will be truncated (that's a lot of notes).